Norovirus in Montana

 Wash laundry thoroughly: Immediately remove clothing or linens that may be contaminated with vomit or fecal matter and wash with detergent at the maximum length available cycle, then machine dry.
 Handle soiled items carefully—without agitating them—to avoid spreading virus.

-DPHHS Norovirus Outbreak Management and Disease Prevention Guidelines
+Review the DPHHS Norovirus Outbreak Management and Disease Prevention Guidelines for everyone.

 Where can I learn more about norovirus?